 5-6 drops essential oil of choice

 - Loosely pack a 1 quart mason jar with comfrey leaves.
 Fill with the olive oil, or enough to cover the comfrey leaves, and allow to infuse for at least 30 days.

 - Strain comfrey leaves, yielding approximately 1 1/2 cups of infused oil.

-- Place the 1 1/2 cup of infused oil in the top of double boiler which has been brought to a boil.
-Turn down heat to low simmer.
+- Place the 1 1/2 cup of infused oil in the top of a double boiler which has been brought to a boil.
+Turn down heat to a low simmer.

 - Slowly add beeswax pastilles and emulsifying wax.
-I use an organic beeswax- ewax combination about 2/3 cup.
+I use an organic beeswax/emulsifying wax combination of about 2/3 cup.

 - Blend in shea butter or lanolin until melted.
 Lanolin will produce a slightly greasier formula which can be easier to apply.

 - Puncture vitamin E capsules and add oil to the mixture.
-Vitamin E is soothing to skin and is a natural antioxidant which prevents against oxidation and rancidity.
+Vitamin E is soothing to skin and is a natural antioxidant that prevents oxidation and rancidity.

 - Pour the melted mixture into containers with lids.
 Allow to solidify and cool before capping with lids.
 Label and date.

 Using herbs is a personal choice.
 The use of medicinal herbs has been well documented as an alternative treatment for disease and acute injuries across the world.
 In many cultures, herbs are used to promote health and restore the human body to a state of balance in order to facilitate the healing process.